 Of course, if you’ve always had long hair and it’s kind of your thing, keep doing you.

 WORST: The Undercut

 Not even Colin Farrell can pull this one off, guys.
 While long on top, short on the sides cut is a great idea, anything with an extreme difference in length is a serious no-no. “For the 40s crowd, a tailored classic is always a winner, and I’m sorry gentlemen, but the shaved-sides-top-bun look is not one of them,” says Capili.
-While a bun situation is the worst-case scenario, even a several-inch difference in contrast can be too much if you want to look professional and dapper.
+While a bun situation is a worst-case scenario, even a several-inch difference, in contrast, can be too much if you want to look professional and dapper.

 WORST: Creative Clipper Work

 Just, no. “I don’t recommend the hair trend where designs are carved into the fade,” says Santiago.
 “It’s definitely trending for the 20-somethings but men in their 40s are more distinguished and should leave the hair art to the kids.”